flecox/flecox.github.io/_posts/2015-05-28-django-execute-sql-file-inside-a-migration-step.md

 ---
 layout: post
-title: "Django: inital data from a sql file inside a migration step"
+title: "Django: execute sql file inside a migration step"
 description: "How to execute a sql file in a migration step, for initial data or data migration"
 category: django
 tags: [django, migration, initial-data, sql, file, migration-step, programming, web, backend]